Saturday, August 27, 2011

 Close up shots also make us see things closer than how we normally see them.
 We may pass by a flower in a path way and do not mind it at all.
 But once photographed in a close up shot, the flower then shows its real beauty that we can appreciate.

 How long, medium, and close the shots are relative.
 There is really no exact measurement of those shots.
 Whether the shot is wide or medium depends upon your reference.
 If your reference is a building, then a shot of that building will be considered a long shot and subjects inside it are medium and close up shots.
 However if your reference is the whole city, the building will then be considered a close up shot and the photo of the many buildings in that city is the wide shot.
+Knowing those types of shot according to distance will then guide us in photographing things.
+In documenting a birthday party for example, it is better to shoot first a wide shot of the place where the event will be held (it’s better to take several shots of at least three).
+After taking that wide shot, it’s now time to go inside that house and take medium shots of people in the party.
+It’s also good to take close up shots of details of the house, candles, peoples’ emotion, etc.

 In English subject, there is what we call the inductive reasoning which takes the reasoning from general to specific.
 In the same manner, in documenting events, it is better to start from a wide shot (general view) to medium shots and close up shots (specific).
 It is also good to take various shots of wide, medium, and close up to show variety of shots in the photo album.